rapastranac/Cuda-queue-partially-thread-safe/README.md

 # Cuda-queue-partially-thread-safe

-Does not lock threads within same warp.
+it does not lock threads within same warp.